StoutLogic/acf-builder/README.md

     ->addFields($background);
 ```

 Here a `background` field group is created, and then used in two other field groups, including twice in the `section` field group.
-This can really DRY up your code.
+This can really DRY up your code and keep your admin UI consistent.
 If you wanted to add a light/dark field for the text color field based on the background used, it would just need to be added in one spot and used everywhere.